BirdeeHub/FOOdBAR/README.md

 # AI VOMIT

-Below is stuff that is probably mostly random AI garbage but I might take 1 or 2 useful things from it still
+Below is stuff that is probably mostly random AI garbage but I might take 1 or 2 useful things from it still to look up further

 ---